k9w/instructions/httpdApache.md

 Remove the two `<VitualHost>` blocks.

-Add your own `<VirtualHost>` block containing a `<Directory>` block with the same options you commented out from httpd2.conf.
+Add a `<VirtualHost>` block containing a `<Directory>` block with the same options you commented out from httpd2.conf.

 Also add a `Redirect` statement for https and comment it out for now.

 ```
 <VirtualHost *:80>